wwsd/wwsd.github.io/_posts/2015-12-13-RaspberryPi-Docker-Cluster-Consul-Swarm.md

 #### KeyMaster

-by now you should be able to key the master node with your ssh keys, the password will be ‘hypriot’
+by now you should be able to key the master node with your ssh keys, ( you can do this manually with ssh-copy-id ) the password will be ‘hypriot’

 ```
 make key
 ```

-Now enter the master node with `make enter` with ssh you into the master pi that you just keyed, and change the password with the `passwd` utility
+Now enter the master node with `make enter` which will ssh you into the master pi that you just keyed, and change the password with the `passwd` utility

 ```
 make enter